wise-warrior/wise-warrior/README.md

 <h3 align="left">About Me:</h3>
 <p align="justify"> I am currently pursuing Final Year (BTech) in CSE.
 Navigating through the 🤩 WONDERLAND of Computer Science,
- exploring various paradigms like Data Structures , Algorithms , Competitive Coding , I've also tasted the flavour of Development stuff ( Web Dev and Game Dev)🤩.
-I'm Constantly in a process to add knowledge to my learning Stack , with 📚 book reading , 🎤 singing and 🎨🖌 sketching being my hobby buddies 😍🔥.
+ exploring various paradigms like Data Structures , Algorithms , Competitive Coding , I've also tasted the flavour of Development stuff (Web Dev and Game Dev)🤩.
+I'm Constantly in a process to add knowledge to my learning Stack, with 📚 book reading, 🎤 singing and 🎨🖌 sketching being my hobby buddies 😍🔥.
 The mesmerizing process of enlivening your ideas and creativity, giving a new and exotic dimension to your imaginations; in the form of developing projects highly fascinates me 💯🔥😍!!
-In my 2nd year , when i developed my 1st game 👨‍💻 using pygame & python , the experience was really overwhelming🤩💯 and this made me start loving development.
-Now I'm focussing to sharpen my problem solving skills and also honing my Dev skills. </p>
+In my 2nd year , when I developed my 1st game 👨‍💻 using pygame & python , the experience was really overwhelming🤩💯 and this made me start loving 🤎 development.
+Now I'm focussing to sharpen my problem solving skills and also honing my Dev skills 👨‍💻😎🔥💯</p>
 <img align="right" alt="coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=wise-warrior&label=Profile%20views&color=0e75b6&style=flat" alt="wise-warrior" /> </p>